REACH Enrollment

 Why do I need to sign the Start Form?

 By signing the Start Form, you consent to allow REACH to discuss relevant healthcare information for your prescribed Reata medicine including with your healthcare providers, your healthcare insurance company, and Biologics, the exclusive specialty pharmacy.
-Access to REACH Care Navigators and helpful information about your prescribed Reata medicine cannot be provided to you until we receive this permission.
+Access to REACH Care Navigators and helpful information about your prescribed medicine cannot be provided to you until we receive this permission.
 Please refer to the guidance provided in the Start Form for more information.

 Care Navigators